-A juvenile sex crime in California is a sexual crime perpetrated by someone who is under the age of 18; individuals charged with such crimes will be treated as minors rather than adults.
-The victim is typically someone who is under the age of 18, although there are exceptions to this.
+A juvenile sex crime in California is a sexual crime perpetrated by someone under the age of 18; individuals charged with such crimes will be treated as minors rather than adults.
+The victim is typically someone under the age of 18, although there are exceptions to this.

-For example, someone who is under the age of 18 could commit a crime against another person who is over the age of 18; this happens frequently, and the perpetrators are prosecuted as juveniles in juvenile court.
+For example, someone under 18 could commit a crime against another person over 18; this happens frequently, and the perpetrators are prosecuted as juveniles in juvenile court.

 At What Age Can Someone Be Charged or Prosecuted As A Juvenile Sex Offender In LA County?

-In order to be charged and prosecuted as a juvenile sex offender in LA County, an individual must be under the age of 18.
+To be charged and prosecuted as a juvenile sex offender in LA County, an individual must be under 18.
 The one exception to this is if an individual was under the age of 18 when they committed a crime, but over the age of 18 when caught or found guilty of having committed that crime.

-Under such circumstances, the individual would be prosecuted at the juvenile level despite being over the age of 18.
+Under such circumstances, the individual would be prosecuted at the juvenile level despite being over 18.

 My Child Is Being Charged In A Juvenile Sex Offense Case.
 Does It Matter Whether The Alleged Victim Is Of Legal Age Or Is Also A Minor?

 In most juvenile sex crime matters that I have handled over the past 25 years, the alleged victims have been under the age of 18.
-This, however, is not a requirement, since a juvenile could commit a sexual crime against someone who is over the age of 18.
+However, this is not a requirement since a juvenile could commit a sexual crime against someone over 18.

 My Son Has Been Charged With A Juvenile Sex Offense.
 What Charges Does This Include?

 The specifics of juvenile sex crime charges will depend upon what the perpetrator did.
-Oftentimes, these acts involve some sort of non-consensual touching, but there are many different possibilities.
+Often, these acts involve some non-consensual touching, but there are many different possibilities.

-If someone has been charged with a juvenile sex offense, it is critical that they obtain a criminal defense attorney who has handled these types of cases in their particular jurisdiction.
+Suppose someone has been charged with a juvenile sex offense.
+In that case, they must obtain a criminal defense attorney who has handled these types of issues in their particular jurisdiction.

 What Are The Differences Between Juvenile And Adult Sex Crime Charges In LA County?

-Both juvenile and adult sex crimes in LA County are serious and can result in the perpetrator being taken into custody.
-In juvenile cases, perpetrators are more likely to face time in a juvenile home than in prison or jail.
+Both juvenile and adult sex crimes in LA County are severe and can result in the perpetrator being taken into custody.
+In juvenile cases, perpetrators are more likely to face time in a young home than prison or jail.

 However, some juveniles will receive sentences that will extend into adulthood.
-While the crimes are the same for both juvenile and adult-related sex offenses, the punishments a judge can sentence differ.
+While the crimes are the same for child and adult-related sex offenses, the punishments a judge can sentence differ.
 Ultimately, a defendant's punishment will depend on what they did and on the age of the victim.

 Prosecutors who handle juvenile sex cases also handle adult sex cases.